1

 Job description

-Are you a Registered Veterinary Technician looking for a position where you can teach the next generation of Veterinary Technicians?
-Do you want a schedule where you work 10 to 11 weeks and have 2 to 3 weeks off?
+Are you a Registered Veterinary Technician looking for a position where you can teach the next generation of veterinary technicians?
+Do you want a schedule where you work 10 to 11 weeks and then have 2 to 3 weeks off?

-Then Bel-Rea Institute of Animal Technology (Bel-Rea) maybe the place for you!
+If so, Bel-Rea Institute of Animal Technology (Bel-Rea) may be the place for you!

-- Participate in in-service education and continuing education courses to maintain certification as a RVT (Registered Veterinary Technician)
+• Participate in in-service training and continuing education to maintain RVT certification

 Bel-Rea Institute of Animal Technology is committed to creating an inclusive workplace.
 We provide equal employment opportunities to all employees and applicants without regard to race, color, religion, gender, national origin, age, disability, political affiliation, military service, sexual orientation, pregnancy, parental status, marital status, or any other non-merit-based factor.